TorchLean API

 Given x_t, predicted epsilon, and adjacent schedule values, this estimates x₀ and remixes it to the previous timestep.

 We clamp the intermediate x₀ estimate to the training image range [-1,1].
-This is the standard "clipped denoised" stabilizer used by many DDPM/DDIM samplers: without it, a small tutorial model can drive one color channel far outside the data range and the final PPM exporter merely clips the damage into saturated color blobs.
+This is the standard "clipped denoised" stabilizer used by many DDPM/DDIM samplers: without it, a compact model can drive one color channel far outside the data range and the final PPM exporter merely clips the damage into saturated color blobs.

 Instances For